Who we are

 We retain the numerical scores and any text comments that are entered by users when they complete a Place Standard assessment using the online tool.

 We retain the details that are entered on the Getting Started page of the site.
 We do not store full postcodes – the last digit of any postcode entered on the site is removed automatically and is not stored on the database.
-This means that you cannot be identified by us or anyone else by completing a place Standard assessment.
-The Place Standard tool seeks your views on the quality of a place anonymously, so when entering any text, we ask that you don't add information that could identify you to others.
+This means that you cannot be identified by us or anyone else by completing a Place Standard online assessment.
+The Place Standard online tool seeks your views on the quality of a place anonymously, so when entering any text in comment boxes we ask that you do not add information that could identify you to others.

 Links to other websites